Resurrection Man (character): Powers and abilities

 Beyond this unique immortality, Mitch seems to usually have only one super-power at a time, though sometimes the singular power can be used in a variety of ways.
 There seems to be no limit to the nature of the power Shelley might possess.
 His temporary abilities have ranged from minor shape-shifting (the ability to alter his skin color) or heightened perception (X-ray vision) to energy/matter manipulation.
 It was hypothesized by some characters that the power Mitch gets with his resurrection is often a defensive response influenced by the method of his previous death.
 After dying in a fire, Mitch resurrected with flame-based abilities and immunity to burns.
 After being atomized in a nuclear blast, Mitch resurrected as a sentient shadow who was only tangible when he concentrated, meaning he had a body that couldn't be injured (except by bright light).
-When he died from pain inducement, Shelley resurrected as a woman incarnation with higher pain tolerance, then reverted to his former physical form during his next resurrection.
+When he died from pain inducement, Shelley resurrected as a woman, with higher pain tolerance, then reverted to his former physical form during his next resurrection.
 Shelley himself has no control over what new power or trait his resurrection decides to give him.

 Due to the tektites in his bloodstream, Shelley can detect and be detected by others who have tektites, with their technology noticeably reacting to each other the closer they get.
 His "tektite field" can also interact with another's, increasing their power or causing interference.